How To Shave 70% Off Your Solana App’s Latency

 - Switching to dedicated Solana RPC nodes.

-- Optimizing your Solana RPC API usage.
+- Optimizing your Solana RPC Endpoint usage.

 - Implementing region-aware infrastructure.